Monty Python's Life of Brian: Plot

 Brian Cohen is born in a stable next door to the one in which Jesus is born, which initially confuses the three wise men who come to praise the future King of the Jews.
-Brian later grows up into an idealistic young man who resents the continuing Roman occupation of Judea.
-While listening to Jesus's Sermon on the Mount, Brian becomes infatuated with an attractive young rebel named Judith.
-His desire for her and hatred of the Romans, further exaggerated by his mother revealing Brian himself is half-Roman, inspire him to join the "People's Front of Judea" (PFJ), one of many fractious and bickering independence movements that spend more time fighting each other than they do the Romans.
+He later grows up into an idealistic young man who resents the continuing Roman occupation of Judea.

+While listening to Jesus' Sermon on the Mount, Brian becomes infatuated with an attractive young rebel named Judith Iscariot.
+His desire for her and hatred of the Romans, further exacerbated by his scolding mother, Mandy Cohen, revealing that Brian himself is half-Roman, inspire him to join the "People's Front of Judea" (PFJ).
+This is one of many fractious and bickering independence movements that spend more time fighting each other than they do the Romans.